SALES

 • Reporting and analytics: This feature provides businesses with the ability to track and analyze customer data.
 It offers insights into customer behavior, sales performance, and marketing effectiveness, helping businesses make data-driven decisions.

-The mindset of a small business owner is often contradictory.
-There is always a willingness and desire for growth—often on a massive scale—but this is countered by a perception that even when this growth occurs, everything will remain the same—there will just be more orders coming in every day.
+The mind of a small business owner often holds two competing ideas.
+There is always a willingness and desire for growth — often on a massive scale — but at the same time, a belief that even when this growth occurs, the day-to-day would largely remain the same, with just more orders to handle.

 Not only will it become impossible to remember all the details of every customer, but you’ll also have staff members who have never dealt with your existing customers before.
 Without a CRM, you’ll have a very difficult time keeping up with what is expected of you.

-A CRM will allow you to store every little detail about your customers.
-This begins with their contact details and ends wherever necessary.
-A web and sales-process integrated CRM can pull information from email and website interactions, building a picture of your customer before you’ve even dealt with them in person.
+A CRM helps you organize every little detail about your customers – from basic contact information to deeper insights gathered along the way.
+With a web and mobile integrated CRM, you can automatically pull information from email, website interactions, and more – building a picture of your customer before you’ve even met them in person.

 lead qualification - best crm for small business

-Whenever a member of your sales team talks to the customer, they can reference the information stored in the CRM database and add to it as needed.
-This means that the customer gets to talk to someone who already knows their needs (and potentially their purchase history), and the salesperson gets to talk to a customer with a little knowledge about what they need.
-It’s much easier than starting from the beginning every time, reducing customer frustration and salesperson stress.
+Whenever a member of your sales team talks to the customer, they can reference the information stored in the CRM database and enrich it as needed.
+This means that the customer gets to talk to someone who already understands their needs (and potentially their purchase history), and the salesperson is equipped with valuable context – helping them put their best foot forward.
+It’s much easier than starting from scratch every time, reducing customer frustration and salesperson stress.

 A CRM system centralizes customer information, supports various departments, and aids in sales and marketing efforts to foster better business relationships and drive growth.